- London Business School

 answered

-Our programme is designed to be delivered as a team.
-The three pillars, the events calendar, the outreach strategy, the governance commitments – all require a coordinated group of seven working together.
-If only some of us are elected, our capacity to deliver is significantly reduced.
-Focus beyond the individuals – vote for a programme, and give us the full team to implement it.
+Our programme is designed by several individual candidates.
+The three pillars, the events calendar, the outreach strategy, the governance commitments – all require a coordinated group of alumni working together.
+If only some of us are elected, our capacity to deliver is reduced.
+Focus beyond the individuals – vote for a programme, and give us the full mandate to implement it.

-We commit to regular updates via the mailing list, consistent posting on LinkedIn, and at least one open alumni assembly per year where any alum can ask questions and give feedback.
+We commit to regular updates via the communication tools, consistent posting on LinkedIn, and at least one open alumni assembly per year where any alum can ask questions and give feedback.

 Excellent.
 Reach out via the contact form on this page, or message any of the Change Makers directly on LinkedIn.
 We will be in touch to discuss how we can support your initiative.